Advertiser Disclosure

 407-857-2830

-In terms of location, you cannot beat the convenience of the Hyatt Regency Orlando International Airport Hotel.
-There is no airport shuttle needed here because the Hyatt Regency is located inside the airport.
+In terms of location, you can’t beat the convenience of the Hyatt Regency Orlando International Airport Hotel.
+No airport shuttle is needed, because the Hyatt Regency is inside the airport.
 The property offers an outdoor pool and a fitness center.
-There’s also a casual bar and grill, and a restaurant serving steak and seafood, along with a lobby bar and a sushi bar.
+There’s also a casual bar, grill, a restaurant serving steak and seafood, a lobby bar, and a sushi bar.
 Better yet, award nights at this Category 4 hotel start at just 12,000 points per night (off-peak).

-The Hampton Inn & Suites Orlando Airport at Gateway Village offers both close proximity to the airport and great amenities.
-Included with your stay is a free hot breakfast, outdoor pool, fitness center, free parking, and of course a free airport shuttle.
-For award nights, keep in mind that Hilton no longer publishes an award chart and uses a dynamic pricing model for all of its hotels.
-With that said, you can often redeem a free night at the Hampton Inn from 33,000 points per night.
+The Hampton Inn & Suites Orlando Airport at Gateway Village offers great amenities and is near the airport.
+Your stay includes a free hot breakfast, outdoor pool, fitness center, free parking, and, of course, a free airport shuttle.
+Hilton no longer publishes an award chart and uses a dynamic pricing model for all its hotels, but you can often redeem a free night at the Hampton Inn from 50,000 points per night.

-If you’re looking to top off your points to stay at any of these options, see our guides on the best ways to earn more Hyatt, Marriott, or Hilton points.
+If you want to top off your points to stay at any of these hotels, see our guides on the best ways to earn more Hyatt, Marriott, or Hilton points.

 Final Thoughts